pujaltedavid/marinature-docs/README.md

 ## Image compression

 Whenever the owner uploads an image, several versions of that image are created.
 Some mantaining the original aspect ratio and some others are cropped as square, the ones that act as a miniature.
-Each images are sharpened using a unsharp mask (implemented via kernel and convolution), compressed and converted into .webp type, as they are intended to be seen on the web.
+Each image is sharpened using a unsharp mask (implemented via kernel and convolution), compressed and converted into .webp type, as they are intended to be seen on the web.

 The following table shows all the sizes: